 – Donning Levels A, B, C Chemical Protection Clothing

 – Perform calibration and usage of Air Monitoring Equipment

 – Establish an acceptable ground field and satisfactory use of earth ground meters

 – Work with an established incident command system

-This class is designed as a 40 Hour class.
+This class is designed as a 40-hour class.
 The cost is $515.00 per person.
-The minimum number participants for a class are 8 people and the maximum number is 16 people.
+The minimum number of participants for a class is eight people and the maximum number is 16 people.

-*Special group rates are available.
+*Special group rates available.
 Please contact ESI Supply for more information regarding course training/certifications.